 For those that don’t know, since I was 12 I have written a letter to myself 10 years in the future.
 Each time I open and read it, I write another and put it back in the same envelope, to be sealed for another decade.

 Eventually I found the Pasteur Street Brewing Company, where I had a beer, enjoyed the air conditioning and the good taste in music, and wrote my letter.
 Later, Carol joined me and we had a couple more drinks.
 Excellent craft beer and a nice place to chill out.

 Back to the hotel for a shower, then a taxi back to the Opera House, and a stroll around the corner to the Sheraton, where we had a drink in the rooftop bar on the 23rd level with a much higher view of central Saigon.

 Then we walked to a nearby restaurant called Nha Hang Noon (our first choice nearby was booked out).
 It turned out to be perfect for our last dinner in Saigon—a big outside front courtyard, busy, cheerful, great food, and a fun waiter whom we had a laugh with.

-We’re both quite sad to be leaving Saigon, and especially, to have come to the end of this fantastic trip to Vietnam.
+We’re both quite sad to be leaving Saigon, and to have come to the end of this fantastic trip to Vietnam.
 It’s all far exceeded our expectations.
 I think what’s impressed us the most is how friendly the people we’ve met have been.
 (By the way, it’s now a year later as I write this and Carol is still in touch with many of them on Facebook.)

-In the morning it’s off to the airport and the long journey home, via a change of plane in Hong Kong (and of course Auckland).
+In the morning it’s off to the airport and the long journey home, via a change of plane in Hong Kong.